 4.5.4 It must be verified that the Bidder’s Bid for each of the components required in the Reference Model includes all the licensing required to operate and use the system.

-4.5.5 A clear and comprehensible licensing specification shall be attached to each proposed component according to the Reference Model, and the licensing model (Perpetual, Subscription, etc.) must be specified.
+4.5.5 A clear and comprehensible licensing specification shall be attached to each proposed component according to the Reference Model, and the licensing model (Perpetual, Subscription, and so on) must be specified.

 4.5.6 The Manufacturer’s Best Practices document regarding the management and optimization of the licenses and their operation shall be attached.